‘Everyone was shocked’: Witnesses recall tragic skydiving accident at high school football game

-JONESBOROUGH, Tenn.
-(WJHL) — A parachutist died Friday night in a skydiving accident at a Tennessee high school football game.
+A parachutist died Friday night in a skydiving accident at a Tennessee high school football game, KTLA’s sister station WJHL reports.

 The skydiver crashed during a pregame celebration for the matchup between David Crockett and Daniel Boone High Schools in a rivalry game called the Musket Bowl.